ikeman32/cra-template-electronapp/README.md

 > If create-react-app is installed globally on your computer you can use this command:

 `create-react -app <app-name> --template electronapp`

+## Usage
+Navigate to the src folder after running create-react-app then run the setup script `bash setup.sh`

 ## Credits
 This react template is based upon the following [repository](https://github.com/willjw3/react-electron)